2,500-year-old terracotta gets Valentine Day's love in Italy - NewsBreak

 The Sarcophagus of the Spouses, made by an unknown artisan, is actually an urn constructed to hold the remains of the deceased.
 It is a top attraction at the National Etruscan Museum at Villa Giulia.

-The 18-month project includes the construction of an anti-seismic platform for the sarcophagus that will help reduce vibrations that threaten it.
+The 18-month project includes the construction of an anti-seismic platform for the sarcophagus that will help reduce vibration that threaten it.

 The Sarcophagus, dating to the 6th century B.C., was discovered in 1881 in a necropolis in Cerveteri, a former Etruscan settlement near Rome.
 It was reconstructed from approximately 400 terracotta fragments.